Syeda Iffat Nasir1*

 1*Ex Rehabilitation programs analyst in Ministry of health and Ministry of transportation Canada

-Background and Objective: Aging is influenced by culture, individual experiences, and socio-demographic characteristics along with societal expectations.
+Background of the Study: Aging is influenced by culture, individual experiences, and socio-demographic characteristics along with societal expectations.
 Cognitive functioning and activity level in geriatric population may alter their participation in daily life activities thus this study aims to explore the required physical and social activities for cognitive alertness among Pakistani Geriatric population.

 Methodology: An observation based study of 169 aging individuals who performed on MoCA for cognitive functioning and interviewed on IPAQ for duration of physical activity in everyday life.